North–South railway (Saudi Arabia)

-The SAR North–South Railway line is a 2,750 km (1,709 mi) network of railway lines in central and eastern Saudi Arabia, built and operated by the Saudi Railway Company.
-The primary line of the network connects the capital of the kingdom, Riyadh, to the border with Jordan at Al Hadithah.
+The North–South Railway line is a 2,750 km (1,709 mi) network of railway lines in central and eastern Saudi Arabia, built and operated by the Saudi Arabia Railways.
+The primary line of the network connects the capital of the kingdom, Riyadh, to the border with Jordan at Al-Haditha.

 The line starts from Al-Jalamid mine which is located in the northeast in the Northern Territory, through Al-Jawf and Hail until arriving at the "AlBaithah railway junction" in the Qassim region.
-It then headed toward the southeast for processing and export facilities at Ras Al-Khair in the Eastern Province near Jubail.
-The line shares infrastructure with the SAR Riyadh-Qurayyat Line between Buraidah and Al Nafud.
-The line is a dedicated freight corridor, however, the SAR Riyadh-Qurayyat Line operates only passenger services.
+It then heads towards the southeast for processing and export facilities at Ras Al-Khair in the Eastern Province near Jubail.
+The line shares infrastructure with the Riyadh–Qurayyat line between Buraidah and Al Nafud.
+The line is a dedicated freight corridor, however, the Riyadh-Qurayyat Line operates only passenger services.

 Current rail service

 The primary line shares infrastructure with the SAR Riyadh–Qurayyat line, and connects Riyadh to the border with Jordan at Al Haditha.
 Branch lines connect this main line to Ra's al-Khair (via Bauxite Junction), Hazm al-Jalamid (via Phosphate Junction), and Al Baseeta (via Al Baseeta Junction).